 Adding something small to an order that’s heading out the door is a great way to say thank you.
 You’ve already paid for the shipping and the box, so this is one of the most cost-effective ways to give customers a little extra delight.

 Packaging inserts are all about exceeding customer expectations.
 Unboxing is an experience in itself, and customers look forward to the moment they get to hold their new product in their hands.
 They are primed to be “delighted” with just a little extra effort.
-It’s also an opportunity to add value to the order through beautiful how-to manuals, and upsells.
+It’s also an opportunity to add value to the order through beautiful how-to manuals, and a chance for upsells.

 Below are a few standout examples from stores who understand the value of delivering a small surprise.

-Package inserts can be as targeted or as catch-all as you like.
+Package inserts can be as targeted or as catch all as you like.
 Just make sure you keep a stack next to your order packers and toss one in each box.
 Need to stock up on package inserts?
-Check out these providers for high quality stickers, business cards, and flyers.
+Check out these providers for high-quality stickers, business cards, and flyers:

-Business cards or promotional material:
+Business cards or promotional material

 3. Provide free gifts or samples

 Is there anything customers like more than a free sample?
-Tossing in a small sample or gift with their order is a great way to say thank you for purchasing.
+Tossing in a small sample or gift with their order is a great way to say, ”Thank you for purchasing.”

 Free samples aren’t just an amazing way to surprise and delight your customers, they also showcase something the customer hasn’t tried yet.
-If they like it, you might even see them purchase in their next order.
+If they like it, you might even see them purchase it in their next order.
 Just be sure to try and match the sample to your customer’s profile as much as possible to make sure it’s something they can use.

-4. Create personal connections (with video)
+4. Create personal connections with video

 If you want to take things a step further, try recording a personalized thank you video for your customers.
 The great part of videos is that it’s impossible to fake being personal.
 The customer knows how much time you’ve really put in.